Heritage News

 DISCIPLESHIP PATHWAY

-2. We are in the makes of decorating a wall in the Baptism room to display "changed lives" in real time.
-We are mailing baptism cubes that are completed the day someone is baptized back to some of those who have been baptized in the past as a keepsake.
+We're excited to report that we had approximately 23 baptisms, and have connected with approximately 13 first time guests.
+We celebrated Easter, Mother's Day, and Father's Day with decor and meaningful scripture handouts in the Atrium.
+Speaking of decor, we are in the process of decorating a wall in the Baptism room to display "changed lives" as they happen.
+We are also mailing baptism cubes that are completed the day someone is baptized back to some of those who have been baptized in the past as a keepsake.

 Previous Updates